 Go to Admin > View Section > View Settings – Tick the box marked Bot Filtering ‘Exclude all hits from known bots and spiders’.

 This will (obviously) remove all bot activity from your data.
-Note, that this means the data is removed, the bots are not blocked.
+Note, that this means the data is removed, and the bots are not blocked.

 2. Create a custom View and exclude specific bots from your data.
 To do this go to: